isc-projects/stork/doc/devel.rst

 * ``traffic-dhcp`` - This container is optional.
 If stated, it will start transmitting DHCP packets towards agent-kea.
 It may be useful to observe non-zero statistics coming from Kea.
 If you're running Stork in docker, you can coveniently control that using ``rake start_traffic_dhcp`` and

+* ``prometheus`` - This is a container with Prometheus for monitoring applications.
+  It is preconfigured to monitor Kea and BIND 9 containers.

+* ``grafana`` - This is a container with Grafana - a dashboard for Prometheus.
+It is preconfigured to pull data from Prometheus container and show Stork dashboards.